 Finally step 7

 Invest.
 Invest not only in yourself but invest financially too.
 Unless you have a job that is paying you a huge salary, you need your money to be growing on its own.
 It is for your benefit to take the time to learn just the basics about finance and investment.
 I did it myself.
 I bought a book called “The Intelligent Investor”.
 I downloaded a financial dictionary app and for a year I sat and read that book using the dictionary to define everything I didn’t understand (which, at the time, was pretty much everything).
 Any reputable financial advisor will tell you that money jargon is designed to confuse and put you off investing yourself.
 Most banks want you to just listen to the media and put your money into a savings account where your money hardly grows at all.
 That way the banks make money.
 I will tell you the basic information you need to know about investing to get you started, just like I did.
 The days of just saving and hoarding money are gone.
-You need to make your money work for you not the other way round.
+You need to make your money work for you not the other way around.

 Secondly, you need to constantly be learning.
 Gone are the days of joining a company and staying there in the same role for 30 or 40 years.
 People change jobs regularly nowadays and you need to be able to keep up with the fluctuations in the job market.
 There is no excuse anymore to not learn a new skill.
-Online courses, both paid and free, Youtube tutorials, thousands of smartphone apps that can teach you new skills, from learning a new language to the basics of accounting.
+Online courses, both paid and free, YouTube tutorials, thousands of smartphone apps that can teach you new skills; from learning a new language to the basics of accounting.
 Your options are endless.
 Once you learn a new skill you can then start your own “side hustle”.
 A separate form of income to increase your earnings aside from your job.
 Many people have second jobs nowadays and it's never been easier to set up passive forms of income.

 So, take a good look at your money.
 Find out what’s coming in and what’s going out.
 Start saving and create a fool proof budget.
 STICK TO THE BUDGET.
 Pay off your debts and do not get new ones.
 Stop trying to impress some guy at the traffic lights in a car you’ve leased – no one cares.
 Change your attitude.
 Be happy and grateful for what you have.
 Don’t worry what other people think, it doesn’t matter.
 And finally, invest.
 Invest your money, your time and reap the rewards of your hard work.